 Tesoro Escondido (Fundacion Jocotoco)

-Tesoro Escondido is a wildlife reserve located in Esmerelda Province, Ecuador.
+Tesoro Escondido is a wildlife reserve located in the province of Esmereldas, Ecuador.
 The reserve was created to respond to the critical conservation status of both the Chocóan rainforests in northwestern Ecuador and the remaining Brown-headed spider monkeys which occupy them.
 Despite being a globally recognised biodiversity hotspot, the region suffers from some of the highest rates of deforestation in Latin America, with logging and agricultural expansion being key drivers of habitat loss.